Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Playing the value game

 Why you can trust Android Central

 The OnePlus Watch 3 is less versatile, no matter how good its specs are on paper.
 The giant smartwatch measures 46.6 x 47.6 x 11.75mm, and weighs 81 grams with the included strap.
-For perspective, the Galaxy Watch 7's 44mm variant only weighs 33.8 grams with the strap.
+For perspective, the Galaxy Watch 8's 44mm variant only weighs 34 grams with the strap.

 You have to like big watches to love the OnePlus Watch 3, but if you do, the smartwatch can be a true Galaxy Watch Ultra or Apple Watch Ultra competitor on a budget.

-By comparison, the Galaxy Watch 8 is expected to be offered in either 40mm (1.3-inch, 432x432) or 44mm (1.5-inch, 480x480) Super AMOLED displays.
-This would match the size and resolution of the past few generations of Galaxy Watch.
-While we don't have specifics yet, the design choice between the OnePlus Watch 3 and Galaxy Watch 8 will come down to whether you want a big or small watch.
+By comparison, the Galaxy Watch 8 is offered in either 40mm (1.34-inch, 438x438) or 44mm (1.47-inch, 480x480) Super AMOLED displays.
+This almost matches the size and resolution of the past few generations of Galaxy Watch.

 Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Hardware and specs

-Category | Samsung Galaxy Watch 8 (rumored/assumed) | OnePlus Watch 3 |
+Category | Samsung Galaxy Watch 8 | OnePlus Watch 3 |

 ---|---|---|

-Display | 40mm (1.3-inch, 432x432) or 44mm (1.5-inch, 480x480) Super AMOLED display | 1.5-inch (466x466) LTPO AMOLED, 2,200 nits brightness |
+Display | 40mm (1.34-inch, 438x438) or 44mm (1.47-inch, 480x480) Super AMOLED display, 3,000 nits | 46mm (1.5-inch, 466x466) or 43mm (1.32-inch, 466x466) LTPO AMOLED, 2,200 nits |

 Protection | Sapphire Crystal glass, 5ATM, IP68, MIL-STD-810H | MIL-STD-810H, IP68, 5ATM, sapphire crystal glass |

-Materials | Armor Aluminum case | Titanium bezel, stainless steel case |
+Materials | Armor Aluminum case | Titanium bezel (46mm), stainless steel case |

-Connectivity | Bluetooth 5.3, Wi-Fi 2.4/5GHz, NFC, LTE (optional), GPS, Galileo, Glonass | Bluetooth 5.2, WiFi 2.4/5GHz, NFC, GPS (L1 + L5), Beidou, Galileo, GLONASS, QZSS |
+Connectivity | Bluetooth 5.3, Wi-Fi 2.4/5GHz, NFC, LTE (optional), dual-band GPS, Galileo, Glonass | Bluetooth 5.2, WiFi 2.4/5GHz, NFC, GPS (L1 + L5), Beidou, Galileo, GLONASS, QZSS |

-Sensors | Samsung BioActive Sensor (Optical Bio-signal sensor+ Electrical Heart Signal + Bioelectrical Impedance Analysis), Temperature Sensor, Accelerometer, Barometer, Gyro Sensor, Geomagnetic Sensor, Light Sensor | Optical HR, SpO2, ECG, wrist temperature, accelerometer, barometer, geomagnetic, gyroscope, light |
+Sensors | Samsung BioActive Sensor (Optical Bio-signal Sensor + Electrical Heart Signal + Bioelectrical Impedance Analysis), Temperature Sensor, Accelerometer, Barometer, Gyro Sensor, Geomagnetic Sensor, Light Sensor | Optical HR, SpO2, ECG, wrist temperature, accelerometer, barometer, geomagnetic, gyroscope, light |

-Battery | 300mAh/435mAh | 631mAh |
+Battery | 300mAh/435mAh | 631mAh/354mAh |

-Charging | Fast charging | 24 hours in 10 minutes; 100% in 30 minutes |
+Charging | Fast charging | 24 hours in 10 minutes; 100% in 30 minutes (46mm) or 1 hour (43mm) |

 RAM / storage | 2GB / 32GB | 2GB / 32GB |

-OS | One UI Watch 7 (Wear OS 6) | Wear OS 5 and RTOS |
+OS | One UI 8 Watch (Wear OS 6) | Wear OS 5 and RTOS |

-Colors | Unknown | Emerald Green, Black |
+Colors | Silver, Graphite | Emerald Green, Black (46mm), Silver Steel, Black Steel (43mm) |

 On the other hand, OnePlus will have a clear battery life advantage with the OnePlus Watch 3.
-It uses a massive 631mAh battery and two operating systems — Wear OS 5 and RTOS — to minimize power draw for basic functions.
+The 46mm version uses a massive 631mAh battery and two operating systems — Wear OS 5 and RTOS — to minimize power draw for basic functions.
 That's how you can get multi-day battery life on the OnePlus Watch 3 and the ability to get full-day battery life with a 10-minute charge.

 Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Software